-Meanwhile, wandering around in front of the orange-lit White House were hundreds of odd creatures, including musicians dressed as skeletons, walking trees, Star Wars characters, and dancers dressed as red and gold butterflies inside giant bubbles.
+Meanwhile, wandering around in front of the eerily, orange-lit White House was a motley crew of odd creatures, including musicians dressed as skeletons, walking trees, Star Wars characters, and dancers dressed as red and gold butterflies inside giant bubbles.

-After casually chatting with the trick-or-treaters, the President and the First Lady hosted a reception for military families in the East Room of the White House.
-In his brief welcoming remarks, the president acknowledged the many sacrifices made by military families and said, “'We are so grateful to you.
+After casually chatting with the trick-or-treaters, the Obamas hosted a reception for military families in the East Room of the White House.
+In his welcoming remarks, the president acknowledged the many sacrifices made by our military families and said, “We are so grateful to you.
 Especially now, a lot of the times, you guys are separated.
 It's tough.
 The spouses who are at home are serving just as much as folks who are deployed.
 So we are just so thrilled that you guys could be here.”

-In more recent years, Richard Nixon’s daughter Tricia hosted a Halloween carnival for underprivileged school children in the D.C. area while the Fords and Carters welcomed trick-or-treaters from charitable organizations like UNICEF.
-And to mark their first Halloween in the White House, George Bush and his wife Barbara staged an Anti-Drug Youth Rally for 500 local school children on the South Lawn of the White House, where they loaded the youngsters up with treats and spoke to them about the dangers of illegal drugs.
+In the 1970s, Richard Nixon’s daughter Tricia hosted a Halloween carnival for underprivileged school children in the D.C. area while the Fords and Carters welcomed trick-or-treaters from charitable organizations like UNICEF.
+And to mark their first Halloween in the White House, George H.W.
+Bush and First Lady Barbara staged an Anti-Drug Youth Rally for 500 local school children on the South Lawn of the White House, where they loaded youngsters up with treats and spoke to them about the dangers of illegal drugs.